-Core Courses Semester
+Core Cou rses Sei nester

 Course Title Hours

 PHS 501 Public Health and Behavioral Science 3

-PHS 502 Public Health Policy and Administration 1 3
+PHS 502 Public Health Policy and Administratio n 3

 PHS 503 Biostatistics and Computer

 Applications 3

-PHS 504 Environmental and Occupational Health
+PHS 504 Environmental and Occupational Health n 3

 PHS 505 Principles of Epidemiology 3

-PHS 506 Research and Quantitative Methods 3
+PHS 506 Research and Quantitative Methods 3 18

 Hours 18

 Required Concentration Courses

 PHS 511 Organizational Design and Behavior 3

 PHS 512 Public Health Policy, Law and Ethics 3

 PHS 513 Financial Management of Health

 Services 3

 PHS 514 Health Information Management

 Systems 3

 PHS 515 Marketing Public Health and Strategic

-Planning 3 15
+Planning $\frac{3}{15}$

 Hours 15

 Elective Courses 9

 Capstone Course

 PHS 508 Public Health Internship 3

 Total Hours 45

-\ With approval from the faculty advisor and course instructor, a student may take elective courses from other academic units at Jackson State University.
+With approval from the faculty advisor and course instructor, a student may take elective courses from other academic units at Jackson State University.

 Important Notice for all M.P.H.
-Students: For students entering the M.P.H.
-Program on a full-time basis in the Fall 2008 and after, the full time plans must be followed in each of the concentrations.
-Students entering the M.P.H.
-Program on a part-time basis in the Fall 2008 and after, the part-time plans must be followed in each of the concentrations.
-Fulltime students are admitted for full-time study to one department only.
+Students: For students who entered the M.P.H.
+Program on a fulltime basis in the Fall 2008 and after, the full time plans must be followed in each of the concentrations.
+Students admitted into the M.P.H.
+Program on a parttime basis in Fall 2008 and thereafter must follow their part-time plan in each of the concentrations.
+Full-time students are admitted for full-time study to one program only.
 Each student must complete a Degree Plan with the assistance of their advisor at the beginning of their first semester.
-The Plan will reflect a Full-time or Part-time cohort enrollment stastus.
-Transfer from (1) full-time to part-time student status, or, (2) part-time to full-time student status, must be applied for and approved by the department of origin.
-Change of department must be approved by both the department chairs of the originating department and of the transfer department.
+The Plan will reflect a Full-time or Part-time cohort enrollment status.
+Transfer from (1) full-time to part-time student status, or, (2) part-time to full-time student status must be applied for and approved by the program of origin.
+A change of concentration must be approved by both the Chair and Associate Dean.
 Transfers are not automatic.